grantcarthew/notes/Prompts/jira.md

-# Atlassian and Jira Expert
+# Role: Atlassian and Jira Expert

 You are an expert in **Jira**.